Don’t give Gillette credit unless it does a lot more than making an ad

 Was calling out “toxic masculinity” a mistake?
 Not if you are seeking reaction and discussion to get your ad noticed.
 In today’s world, taking sides on polarizing issues is one surefire way to break through the clutter.
 And my guess is that Gillette made a calculated decision to do exactly that.
 They say they weren’t trying to court controversy but did expect some pushback, and that their job was to spark a discussion about how men can go from good to great.
 Mission accomplished.

 My concern is that all this attention and controversy is focused in the wrong place.
-Regardless of how you respond to a piece of creative advertising, we should all be asking Gillette: Where we can we find your authentic commitment and action to changing this problem?
+Regardless of how you respond to a piece of creative advertising, we should all be asking Gillette: Where can we find your authentic commitment and action to changing this problem?

 If brands are going to lean in to social purpose to sell product, we have to expect them to do so with substance.
 Raising awareness is not enough.
 There needs to be a genuine, informed, long-term commitment to the issue with a clear plan to achieve the change the company is seeking to create.